These Traeger smoked potato skins make an amazing appetizer to smoke alongside your main dish.

 Toppings: Here is where you can really go crazy.
 For this recipe, I kept it simple with just sour cream, bacon, and chopped green onions.
 But the sky is the limit when it comes time to choose your toppings.

-Set the Traeger grill to Smoke, and leave the lid open for 4-5 minutes until the fire is established.
-Set the temperature to 375 degrees Fahrenheit and preheat with the lid closed for 10 to 15 minutes.
+Step 1: Set the Traeger grill to Smoke, and leave the lid open for 4-5 minutes until the fire is established.
+Set the temperature to 375°F (190°C) and preheat with the lid closed for 10 to 15 minutes.

-Brush potatoes with olive oil and sprinkle with salt.
+Rub a little olive oil over the potatoes and sprinkle them with salt.

 Arrange the potatoes directly on the grill grate and bake for about 1 hour until they are easily pierced with a fork.

-Remove the potatoes and reduce the temperature to 225 degrees Fahrenheit.
+Step 3: Remove the potatoes and reduce the temperature to 225°F (107°C).
 Cut the potatoes lengthwise into quarters.

 Scoop out the insides until the potato skins are about ½ inch thick.